NowakDev/the-pawn-game/README.md

-PathFinder is a simulator of simple board game written using React.
+The-Pawn-Game is a simulator of simple board game written using React.